cementIsDelicious/lilo.blog/content/settings/general/index.md

 +++
 headless = true
 title = "Cement is delicious"
-description = "A Journey of Life and Learning" footerLeft = "Powered by 💛 and [Lilo.Blog](https://www.lilo.blog)" footerRight = "[🏷️ Tags](/tags/) | [🗃️ Archive](/posts/) | [📣 Social](https://www.lilo.blog)"
+description = "if cement is cold, you are cold. put it in your mouth" footerLeft = "Powered by 💛 and [Lilo.Blog](https://www.lilo.blog)" footerRight = "[🏷️ Tags](/tags/) | [🗃️ Archive](/posts/) | [📣 Social](https://www.lilo.blog)"
 +++